Silent Hill2.5 Stars

 So is Rose in Hell, an alternate reality, or some demented limbo?
 Who knows.
 What’s clear is that Silent Hill has a tradition of religious nuts, headed by the fanatical Christabella (Alice Krige), who hunt witches.
 Back in ’74, they persecuted a little girl, Sharon’s doppelganger, and burned her at the stake as a suspected witch, and in turn, caused the underground fire beneath Silent Hill.
 Now they’re all dead, doomed to suffer unspeakable tortures by The Demon (also Ferland).
 Beyond that, I’m at a loss.
 And as much as I desire to understand what happened in this film, writer Roger Avary’s eventual scenes of exposition stop the momentum dead in its tracks when the screen flashes white and tries to explain what all of this means.
 Regardless, we’re left with more questions and a diminutive sense of what the hell is going on.

 Although I’ve seen the film twice now, once in the theater when it originally opened and again in preparation for this review, I still couldn’t tell you what any of it means.
 The moment of illumination is offset by annoyingly ambiguous dialogue and grainy home-video visuals that make little sense in this context.
 Either the filmmakers should have explained clearly or not at all.
-Knowing more would have prevented the film’s inevitable head-scratching consequence, while knowing less would have kept the experience appealingly abstract.
-Either way, the film runs on for about twenty minutes too long, clocking-in at just over two hours.
+Knowing more would have prevented the film’s inevitable head-scratching ending, while knowing less would have kept the experience appealingly abstract.
+Either way, the film runs on for about twenty minutes too long, clocking in at just over two hours.
 And the viewer feels like they’ve missed some crucial bit of information that was clarified but misunderstood.
 It all ends with a cryptic last scene whose meaning might be intentionally nonsensical.